Homological sections of Lie algebroids: Homological sections and inner Q-algebroids

-\end{proposition} \begin{proof} The proof follows directly using the `anomaly' to the symmetry of the odd Loday--Leibniz bracket \eqref{eqn:AnomSym}, i.e., the term $(-1)^{\widetilde{u}}\delta[u,v]$, and Proposition \ref{prop:leftLeibRule}. \end{proof} As the `anomaly' to the symmetry of the odd Loday--Leibniz bracket is a $\delta$-exact term, it is unsurprising that the left and right Leibniz rules are similarly related. \begin{remark} The odd Loday--Leibniz bracket structure on $\Sec(A)$ is a generalised version of a Loday or Leibniz algebroid.
+Moving to the right Leibniz rule, the proof follows directly using the `anomaly' to the symmetry of the odd Loday--Leibniz bracket \eqref{eqn:AnomSym}, i.e., the term $(-1)^{\widetilde{u}}\delta[u,v]$, and and the left Leibniz rule. \end{proof}} As the `anomaly' to the symmetry of the odd Loday--Leibniz bracket is a $\delta$-exact term, it is unsurprising that the left and right Leibniz rules are similarly related. \begin{remark} The odd Loday--Leibniz bracket structure on $\Sec(A)$ is a generalised version of a Loday or Leibniz algebroid.
 There have been several non-equivalent definitions of a Loday algebroid in the literature, the reader can consult \cite{Grabowski:2013,Jubin:2016} and references therein for details.
 The standard motivating example of a Loday algebroid is a Courant algebroid equipped with the Courant--Dorfman bracket (see \cite{Courant:1990,Dorfman:1987}).
 Often in literature one only requires that there be a left Leibniz rule in the definition of a Leibniz algebroid, see for example \cite{Ibanez:1999}.
-In our case, the lack of skewsymmetry is precisely controlled and so we can directly consider what happens with both the left and right Leibniz rules. \end{remark} \begin{definition} Let $(A,q)$ be a QLA.
+In our case, the lack of skewsymmetry is precisely controlled and so we can directly consider what happens with both the left and right Leibniz rules. \end{remark} \begin{definition} Let $(A,q)$ be an { IQA}.
 A section $u \in \Sec(A)$ is said to be \emph{left central} with respect to the odd Loday--Leibniz bracket if $(u, v)=0$ for all $v \in \Sec(A)$.
 Similarly, a section $u \in \Sec(A)$ is said to be \emph{right central} with respect to the odd Loday--Leibniz bracket if $(v, u)=0$ for all $v \in \Sec(A)$.
-If a section is both left and right central with respect to the odd Loday--Leibniz bracket then it is said to be \emph{central} with respect to the odd Loday--Leibniz bracket. \end{definition} It is obvious that if a section $u \in \Sec(A)$ is central with respect to the Lie bracket, then it is central with respect to the odd Loday--Leibniz bracket. \begin{proposition} Let $(A,q)$ be a QLA.
+If a section is both left and right central with respect to the odd Loday--Leibniz bracket then it is said to be \emph{central} with respect to the odd Loday--Leibniz bracket. \end{definition} It is obvious that if a section $u \in \Sec(A)$ is central with respect to the Lie bracket, then it is central with respect to the odd Loday--Leibniz bracket. \begin{proposition} Let $(A,q)$ be an { IQA}.
 The homological section $q$ is central with respect to the odd Loday--Leibniz bracket that it generates. \end{proposition} \begin{proof} The left central property is obvious; $(q,v) = - [[q,q],v]=0$ as $[q,q]=0$.
 The right central property follows from the skewsymmetry and Jacobi identity for the Lie bracket;